- Published on

 - Talking to users is a short-cut to adding/optimizing impactful features.
 You get to understand what they want, how exactly they're using your product, and how best to improve it.

 - Dog-fooding your product helps your ship quality work.
 One of the reasons I think CountPesa has good reviews is because I use it a lot and I am the first to identify bugs or opportunities to improve it.
+There is no better way to empathise with the user as they are using your app.

 Ooh, I also won a Mobile App Award towards the end of last year.
 But to be honest, I'd have been happier if I'd achieved my user count goals of 10k+ downloads.

 PS: I still think CountPesa is the best solution for M-Pesa users and I hope it continues to grow in user base.
+I'll probably be pushing a few features here and there occasionally, when I feel inspired.